pinellolab/CRISPR-SURF/README.md

 -guide_l, --guide_length
       Length of the sgRNA to design.
 (Default: 20) -g_constraint, --g_constraint
       Constraint forcing the 5' sgRNA bp to be G base.
-(Options: true, false | Default: false) -out, --out_dir
+All guides with no 5’ G will be filtered out.
+(Options: true, false | Default: false)
+-out, --out_dir
       Name of output directory.
 (Default: ./)
 ```